Supreme Court rules unanimously for Germany in Nazi art sale case

 The justices said the ruling in the case, Federal Republic of Germany v.
 Philipp, also applied to a similar case brought against the government of Hungary, and told a lower court to reconsider its decision allowing that suit to proceed.

 The plaintiffs in Hungary v.
-Simon are Holocaust survivors, some of whom settled in the U.S. Their suit charges that Hungarian officials forced hundreds of thousands of Jews on regularly scheduled trips to concentration camps on the state-owned railroad, and seized their property as part of the genocidal scheme.
+Simon are Holocaust survivors, some of whom settled in the U.S. Their suit charges that Hungarian officials forced hundreds of thousands of Jews on regularly scheduled trips to concentration camps on the state-owned railroad and seized their property as part of the genocidal scheme.
 The lawsuit, filed 10 years ago, seeks to become a class-action suit.

 In a third opinion issued Wednesday, the court ruled 5 to 4 that an injured railroad worker could seek judicial review of a claim denial by the U.S. Railroad Retirement Board.
 The case is notable less for its impact than the way it divided the court.